fpons/DataSafe/lab500/content.md

-# Lab 3 - Provision Audit and Alert Policies #
+# Lab 5 - Discover and Mask Sensitive Data   #

 ## Objectives

-* Provision audit and alert policies on a target database
-* View details for an audit trail in Oracle Data Safe
-* Enable a custom audit policy on a target database
+*	View sensitive data in your Autonomous Transaction Processing (ATP) database
+*	Discover sensitive data by using Data Discovery
+*	Mask sensitive data by using Data Masking
+*	Validate the masked data in your ATP database

 ## Disclaimer ##